simplertasks/aicommandscript/examples/AICS-master-template.md

 template: hello_message
 👋 Hello and welcome to **[[title]]**!

-today: !! current time in eastern standard Time, format as Sep-02-25
+today: !! current time in EST, format as Sep-02-25

 [[today]]